 - Make an inventory of all your digital assets and store a hard copy with your will.

-- Regularly download and store copies of digital photographs onto a separate hard drive device.
+- Regularly download and store copies of digital photographs onto a separate storage device.

 - Check the terms and conditions and service agreements for each of your accounts to see if it specifies what will happen to the account on your death and whether you actually own anything that your beneficiaries can inherit.